-I unplug my saw for set up and blade changes because the plug is a little more convenient to reach then the power disconnect on the saw.
-A friend of mine who owns a cabinet shop has his SawStop hard wired (no plug) and they use the disconnect.
+I unplug my saw for set up and blade changes because the plug is a little more convenient to reach than the power disconnect on the saw.
+A friend who owns a cabinet shop has his SawStop hard-wired (no plug), and they use the disconnect.

 I forwarded your question to the folks at SawStop, and here’s what they said:

 “The answer is that while our manual says hook directly, it’s quite fine to use a plug and receptacle arrangement.
-Which plug and receptacle depends on local electrical code requirements and the voltage and current requirements of your saw.
-Installing via this method does not impact the warranty, if done correctly.
-If you are not familiar with proper methods, consult a qualified electrician.”
+Which plug and receptacle depends on local electrical code requirements and your saw’s voltage and current requirements.
+Installing via this method does not impact the warranty if done correctly.
+Consult a qualified electrician if you are not familiar with proper methods.”

-Regarding your question about whether the SawStop cabinet saw includes a power cord, the answer is no. It must be permanently connected to the building electrical system in accordance with National Electric Code.
-Consult a licensed electrician if you are unsure how to properly connect the saw to your building’s electrical system.
+Regarding your question about whether the SawStop cabinet saw includes a power cord, the answer is no. It must be permanently connected to the building’s electrical system under National Electric Code.
+Consult a licensed electrician if you need help connecting the saw to your building’s electrical system.
 Your SawStop dealer may provide electrical hookup service.